RockLogicGmbH/slashing-guard/README.md

 ### Run with Docker

-1. Make sure all [requirements and prerequisites](#requirements-and-prerequisites) are done
+1. Verify that all [requirements and prerequisites](#requirements-and-prerequisites) are met.
 2. Pull the Slashing Guard Docker Image ([stereum/slashing-guard](https://hub.docker.com/r/stereum/slashing-guard/tags)) from Docker Hub and follow the [quick start with Docker](#quick-start-with-docker) or [build your Docker image locally](#build-your-docker-image-locally).

 #### Images